-Using Vero cell culture substrate, pretest the suitability of the method using an inoculum of 100 CFU or 100 CCU or less of M. hyorhinis (ATCC29052, ATCC17981 or equivalent species or strains) and M. orale (ATCC23714 or equivalent species or strains).
+Using Vero cell culture substrate, pretest the suitability of the method using an inoculum of no more than 100 CFU of M. hyorhinis DBS 1050 or M. orale CH 19299.

 An equivalent indicator cell substrate and suitable mycoplasma strains may be acceptable if data demonstrate at least equal sensitivity for the detection of known mycoplasma contaminants.
-The mycoplasma strains should be those with a low number of passages obtained from an official or suitably accredited agency, and handled appropriately, and the unit of inoculation should be determined before use.
+The mycoplasma strains should be obtained from an official or suitably accredited agency, and handled appropriately.
 The cell substrate used should be obtained from a qualified cell bank and certified to be mycoplasma free.
 The acquired cells should be carefully cultured and propagated, and sufficient volumes of seed stock should be prepared with the proper precautions to avoid mycoplasma contamination.
 The stock should be tested for mycoplasma contamination using at least one of the methods described in this document, then frozen for storage.
 For each test a new container from the stock should be thawed and used within 6 passages.

 Indicator cell cultures should be grown on cover slips submerged in culture dishes or equivalent containers for one day.
 Inoculate no less than 1 mL of the test sample (cell culture supernatant) into two or more of the culture dishes.

-The test should include a negative (non-infected) control and two positive mycoplasma controls, such as M. hyorhinis (ATCC29052, ATCC17981 or equivalent species or strains) and M. orale (ATCC23714 or equivalent species or strains).
-Use an inoculum of 100 CFU or 100 CCU or less for the positive controls.
+The test should include a negative (non-infected) control and two positive mycoplasma controls, such as M. hyorhinis DBS 1050 or M. orale CH 19299.
+Use an inoculum of no more than 100 CFU for the positive controls.